 Hello!
-I am a first-year Ph.D. student in UT Austin's department of mathematics; my advisor is Dan Freed.
-I'm interested in algebraic topology with an eye towards quantum field theory and condensed-matter physics, and in the problem of mathematically understanding the notion of the low-energy theory of a gapped system in condensed-matter physics.
+I am a Ph.D. student in UT Austin's department of mathematics; my advisor is Dan Freed.
+I'm interested in algebraic topology with an eye towards quantum field theory and condensed-matter physics.
 Previously, I was at Stanford University as an undergraduate; I graduated with a math major and CS minor in June 2015.

 I find mathematics so fascinating partly because different subfields and